 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Vetting and Barring Checks, as recommended by Buckinghamshire County Council in accordance with current legislation.

-In accordance with our responsibilities under section 157 of the Education Act 2002, we have a Designated Safeguarding Lead (Mr Roberts), and has received appropriate training for this role.
-It is his responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.
-His deputies are Ms Cochrane and Miss Massey should Mr Roberts not be available.
+In accordance with our responsibilities under section 157 of the Education Act 2002, we have a Designated Safeguarding Lead (Miss Massey), and has received appropriate training for this role.
+It is her responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.
+Her deputies are Ms Cochrane and Mrs Bragg should Miss Massey not be available.

 The Child Protection Policy can be found on the following page.

 ‘Together, we can tackle child abuse’ - new national campaign

 The County Council is supporting a national campaign launched on 3 March by the Department for Education to encourage members of the public to report child abuse.

 The campaign’s main message is that if you’re worried about a child or think their safety might be at risk, then it is important to tell someone.
 You don’t have to be absolutely certain about whether a child is being abused; if you have a feeling that something’s not right, talk to your local children’s social care team who can look into it.

 Everyone has a role to play in helping to protect children.
 All children have a right to be safe and should be protected from all forms of abuse and neglect.

 It is not just up to social services, doctors and the police to spot the signs of abuse and neglect.
 It is important that we all look out for children and young people within our community who may be experiencing abuse or neglect.
 Members of the public, and particularly other parents, are in a unique position to spot concerns among children with whom they have contact - which may not be apparent to professionals.

 Some of the signs of abuse or neglect include changes in: